Luger (2025 film)

 Luger is a 2025 Spanish independent action thriller film directed by Bruno Martín in his debut feature starring David Sainz and Mario Mayo.

 Plot

 Set in Madrid, in the fictional industrial estate of 'Santos 117', the plot follows fixers Rafa and Toni as they find a World War II relic.
 Betrayals and escalating violence ensue.

 Production

 The film is a La Dalia Films, Bruno Martín, The Go Betweeners, and Far Seas Productions production with the collaboration of Futuro Hotel.

 Release

 Prior to Lugers premiere, Filmax acquired international sales rights to the film.
 For its world premiere, the film made it to the slate of the 2025 Fantastic Fest.
 Its festival run also included selections for screenings at the Strasbourg European Fantastic Film Festival (for its European premiere) and the 58th Sitges Film Festival (for its Spanish premiere).
+Distributed by Filmax, the film was programmed a limited theatrical release in select Spanish cities, starting on 17 January 2026 in Madrid.

 Reception

 Adrian Torres of The Pitch wrote that "with its smart writing, richly developed characters, and visceral action scenes", Luger "warrants a spot on any film lover's must-watch list".